shosaco/vistime/README.md

 export(chart, file = "presidents.pdf")
 ```

-Note that export requires the `webshot` package and additional arguments like width or height can be used (`?webshot` for the details). `export` is slowly being deprecated and `orca` can be used instead (see `?orca` for more details).
+Note that export requires the `webshot` package and additional arguments like width or height can be used (`?webshot` for the details).

 ## 7. Usage in Shiny apps